haonan62/fishtank_api/README.md

 Fish tank API offers an intelligent and elegant backend solution for fish lovers to create a fish tank in harmony.

+## Research Statement

+A spectre is haunting the fishtank – the spectre of optimization.
+All the powers of the academia have entered into a holy alliance to exorcise this spectre: UNSW and NYU, HKU and SMU, faculty of Computer Science and Mathematics.

+Please refer to [Functions to add](#Functions-to-add) to get the detailed problem description.

 ## Getting Started

 Run git clone <https://github.com/haonan62/fishtank_api.git>